🧠 The problem: why LLMs forget everything

 1. Memory that grows indefinitely

-If you store everything without ever cleaning up, your memory becomes a swamp:
+If you store everything without ever cleaning up, your memory will become a swamp:

 - Context files become too long for the LLM window

-- Token costs skyrocket (each session loads more memory)
+- Token cost explodes (each session loads more memory)

 2. Hallucinations on old memories

-When an LLM reads an old, ambiguous memory, it can misinterpret it.
+When an LLM reads an old and ambiguous memory, it can misinterpret it.
 For example:

 Memory: "In March, we discussed migrating to PostgreSQL"

-The AI might conclude that you did migrate, when you only discussed doing so.
-It's a hallucination fueled by the memory itself.
+The AI might conclude that you have migrated, whereas you only discussed doing it.
+This is a hallucination fed by the memory itself.

 Solution: Be precise in your notes.
-Write "Decided to..." or "Discussed..." — never leave room for ambiguity.
+Write "Decided to..." or "Discussed..." — never leave ambiguity.

 3. Memory conflicts

-When information is updated in MEMORY.md but an old daily note contains the previous version, the AI can get confused.
+When information is updated in MEMORY.md but an old daily note contains the old version, the AI can get confused.
 Which source is authoritative?

 Solution: Establish a clear hierarchy:

-1. MEMORY.md → source of truth (most recent)
+1. MEMORY.md → source of truth (the most recent)

 2. Recent notes → fresh context